(CNN) -- Here's a look at what you need to know about Arlington National Cemetery in Virginia.

 April 6, 1948 - The 3rd U.S. Infantry begins guarding the Tomb of the Unknowns 24 hours a day, 365 days a year.

-May 14, 1998 - Through DNA testing, they were able to establish the Unknown Soldier's identity as Air Force 1st Lt.
+May 14, 1998 - Through DNA testing, the Vietnam era Unknown Soldier's identity is established as Air Force 1st Lt.
 Michael Joseph Blassie who died near An Loc, Vietnam in 1972.
 His remains were returned to his family and this particular crypt remains empty.

 November 13, 2009 - Secretary of the Army John McHugh orders the inspector general to conduct an inspection of the record keeping operations in Arlington National Cemetery.